parthvi-14/blog-test/README.md

 # blog-test
-Upload your dailt ideas in your Head in Words and express the feeling.
+Upload your daily ideas in your Head in Words and express the feeling.